Much like a person, a brand can and should have a personality.

 In the STANCE ® acronym of Situation, Transformation, Attitude, Niche, Confidence and Expression, the archetypes fit into A for Attitude.
 Considering which archetype your personality will help you define this attitude.

 Of course, as part of the creative process, you can use an archetype to explore how your brand might look and sound like with different personalities!?

 If you’re an eco company, why not try writing a few sentences wearing the Sage hat, and then switch to the Explorer or Creator!

-For information on how to embed the archetypes in your brand, try our free course on brand archetypes.
+For information on how to embed the archetypes in your brand, try our course on brand archetypes.